Albert Bassermann

 Albert Bassermann (7 September 1867 – 15 May 1952) was a German stage and screen actor.
 He was considered to be one of the greatest German-speaking actors of his generation and received the famous Iffland-Ring.
+Bassermann was nominated for the Academy Award for Best Supporting Actor for his performance in Foreign Correspondent (1940).
 He was married to Elsa Schiff with whom he frequently performed.